 Personal Finance Expert.
 Award-Winning Journalist.
 Best-Selling Author.

-🚀 FinanceFixx – Our 4 or 8-week coaching program to get your finances on track!
-Our next 4-week session starts March 6th, use code SAVENOW for a 15% discount.
+🚀 FinanceFixx – HerMoney’s 4 or 8-week Money Makeover financial coaching program that will help you get your finances on track!

 📈 InvestingFixx – A club for women ready to grow their wealth.
 Your first month is completely free.